 If you like this rhubarb sauce with strawberry jello, you will probably like these other vintage rhubarb dessert recipes that are reader favorites.
 Check them out below:

-Salmon Fillet with Rhubarb Sauce from Whisk it Real Gud
+This Salmon Fillet with Rhubarb Sauce also looks like it could be a hit.

 - 3 cups water

 - 1 cup granulated sugar

 - 1 3 oz package of strawberry Jello

 - Add the rhubarb, water and sugar to a saucepan.
 Heat over medium heat until boiled.
 Let simmer for 5 minutes or until the rhubarb is tender and broken down.

 - Remove from the heat and stir in the package of strawberry jello.
 Let cool.
 Store in the refrigerator.